ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 Ransomware remains one of the most widespread and rapidly evolving cyber threats impacting both individuals and organizations across the globe.
 Each year, over 300 million ransomware attacks are reported worldwide.

-• Latin America (LATAM) experienced a staggering 259% surge in incidents
+• Latin America (LATAM) experienced a more than 3000% surge in incidents

 The financial impact is just as alarming.
 The average ransom payment now stands at $850,700.
 However, when factoring in downtime, operational disruption, and recovery expenses, the total cost of a ransomware incident averages $4.91 million.